iananthu1999/Music_Store_Analysis/README.md

 - Calculated total spent across countries.

+- Aggregated functions like AVG, COUNT,AND SUM are used.

 - Used SQL techniques like JOINs, GROUP BY, WITH as subquery statements for complex analysis.